 Linking Words

-backdrop, its potential benefits overshadow its indisputable drawbacks.
-Notably, government-sponsored tuition confers several disadvantages.
-The tangible downside lies in the immense pressure on the national budget.
-Indubitably, should governments subsidise higher
+backdrop, I somewhat agree that the potential benefits overshadow its indisputable drawbacks.
+Notably, the notion that government-sponsored tuition confers particular disadvantages.
+The most tangible downside lies in the immense pressure on the national budget.
+Indubitably, should governments subsidise higher schooling, it leads to underinvestment in public services, including healthcare and infrastructure.

 Such